-The entirety of the Complainant's trademark is reproduced in the disputed domain name and the only difference between the trademark and the disputed domain name is the addition of the term "code" to the trademark in the disputed domain name.
-Accordingly, the disputed domain name is confusingly similar to the mark for the purposes of the Policy.
-WIPO Overview 3.0, section 1.7.
+The entirety of the Complainant's trademark is reproduced in the disputed domain name.
+The only difference between the trademark and the disputed domain name is the addition of the number "18" to the trademark in the disputed domain name, which does not prevent a finding of confusing similarity.
+WIPO Overview 3.0, section 1.8.